-They are easily trainable and can be used in the workforce as shepherds, service dogs, or even work with the police.
+They are easily trainable and can be used in the workforce as shepherds and service dogs or even work with the police.

-Since herding can be a problem with a family that has small children, it’s a great idea to try and find an Aussiedoodle puppy that has a long history of Aussiedoodles in its lineage.
+Since herding can be a problem with a family that has small children, it’s a great idea to try and find an Aussiedoodle puppy that has a long history of Aussiedoodles in his lineage.

 Activity Levels And Temperament Based On Size

 For example, Mini Poodles and Toy Poodles don’t typically need a lot of exercise because they’re not that active.
 However, an Australian Shepherd is extremely active.

-So, while your smaller Aussiedoodle may not be as active as the Standard Aussiedoodle, you’ll likely find that it still wants to go outside and play more often than other breeds its size.
+So, while your smaller Aussiedoodle may not be as active as the Standard Aussiedoodle, you’ll likely find that he still wants to go outside and play more often than other breeds his size.

 Or, if you’re receiving a second or third generation Aussiedoodle, then you can ask them how active the parents were.

 However, you can expect to play with them a lot inside the home.
 Again, their activity level might be determined by the size of their Poodle parent and how active that parent was.

 Fully grown Aussiedoodles need to be active outside anywhere from 30 minutes to 2 hours.
 Standard Aussiedoodles will need a lot of time outside and opportunities to be active.

-No matter what size it might be, you’ll notice a decline in your dog’s energy once it reaches a certain age.
+No matter what size they might be, you’ll notice a decline in your dog’s energy once he reaches a certain age.

 Mini Poodles can also be shy but are extremely loyal and playful.
 Otherwise, your Standard Aussiedoodle can be lively, playful, intelligent, friendly, and loyal.

 What is the life expectancy of an Aussiedoodle?

 If you keep your pet fit and mentally stimulated throughout their life, then you may be able to extend their life by a few years past this mark.

 How much attention do Aussiedoodles need?

 They like to work.
-The Australian Shepherd in them likes to perform social work, in particular, be it herding or as a service dog.
+The Australian Shepherd in them likes to perform social work in particular, be it herding or as a service dog.